42mate/towel-standard/README.md

 Towel Standard
 ==============

-This the standar folder structure for any Towel project
+This the standard folder structure for any Towel project

 Install
 =======
-Start by installing composer oin any prefered folder
+Start by installing composer oin any preferred folder

 ```` $ curl -s https://getcomposer.org/installer | php````